barbrakr/2019-nCoV/README.md

 # Other Repositories
 That I wasn't aware of previously:

 This GitHub repository [by Johns Hopkins CSSE](https://github.com/CSSEGISandData/2019-nCoV) or this dashboard by [Dr. Lau Cher Han](https://www.coronatracker.com) includes data on the many recovered cases, too.
-P.s.: Not sure where they got those numbers.
+[But I am not sure where they got those numbers.]

 # License
 Copyright © 2019, [Barbara A.K.
 Kreilkamp](https://orcid.org/0000-0001-6881-5191).
 This project is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).